chaitanyaakre503-rgb/practical-no-.3/README.md

 - 2 departments: Computer Science and Electronics
 - 2 students: Hansika and Ashwin
 - 2 courses: DBMS and Circuits
-- 2 enrollment records: including semester and grades
+- 2 enrollment records including semester and grades

-🔗 8.
-INNER JOIN Query
+8. INNER JOIN Query

 The final query combines information from all four tables: